 - Even if you don’t live in an area where earthquakes are common, you may still need earthquake insurance.

-For many of our neighbors in Rochester and Buffalo earthquake insurance can be inexpensive.
-Contact us to find out what the costs would be for your home.
+For many of our neighbors in Buffalo and Rochester earthquake insurance can be inexpensive.
+Contact our personal insurance team to find out what the costs would be for your home.

 Earthquake insurance can have many options